 Events

-Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory (LADAL), (School of Languages and Cultures, University of Queensland).
-LADAL sponsored webinars take place in the alternate months.
+Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory (LADAL), (School of Languages and Cultures, The University of Queensland).

 October 3 2022 - Paweł Kamocki: European Union Data Protection initiatives and their consequences for research